Geography of Burundi: Terrain

 The terrain of Burundi is hilly and mountainous, dropping to a plateau in the east.
 The southern and eastern plains have been categorised by the World Wide Fund for Nature as part of the Central Zambezian miombo woodlands ecoregion.

 The lowest point in the country is at Lake Tanganyika, at 772 m, with the highest point being on Mount Heha, at 2684 m.
-Natural hazards are posed in Burundi by flooding and landslides.
+Natural hazards are posed in Burundi by flooding and lands.

+Forests

+In Burundi forest cover is around 11% of the total land area, equivalent to 279,640 hectares (ha) of forest in 2020, up from 276,480 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 166,670 hectares (ha) and planted forest covered 112,970 hectares (ha).
+Of the naturally regenerating forest 23% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 41% of the forest area was found within protected areas.
+For the year 2015, 100% of the forest area was reported to be under public ownership.

 Natural resources

 Burundi possesses reserves of: nickel, uranium, rare earth oxides, peat, cobalt, copper, platinum (not yet exploited), vanadium, niobium, tantalum, gold, tin, tungsten, kaolin, and limestone.
 There is also arable land and the potential for hydropower.
 Burundi has 214.3 km2 of land that is irrigated.
 The table below describes land use in Burundi.

+Climate

+The climate of Burundi is equatorial in nature and is marked by high mean annual temperatures, small temperature ranges, and rainfall throughout the year.
+The temperature and amount of rainfall varies dependent upon altitude.
+Burundi experiences its dry season between May and August, and its rainy season between February and May.
+Due to climate change, Burundi is becoming more susceptible to both excess and deficit rainfall, leading alternately to floods and droughts.